microsoft/CNTK/Documentation/Documents/Configuration Files.md

 Configuration files are mainly made up of a hierarchy of Configuration Sets (*ConfigParameters*), which are dictionaries of *ConfigValue*.
 This class provides access to the configuration values and automatically searches up the hierarchy of ConfigParameter classes if a value is not found on the current level.
 The hierarchy is maintained by the order of class instantiations on the stack.
 ConfigParameters should only be created on the stack.

-In configuration files the ‘name=value’ named pair are usually separated by newlines.
+In configuration files, the ‘name=value’ named pair are usually separated by newlines.
 However, they also can be separated by other characters and placed on the same line.
 The default separator for ConfigParmeters is a ‘;’ (semicolon).
 This can be overridden by placing the alternate separator character immediately following the opening brace.
 For example ‘\[|’ causes ‘|’ to be the separator for that ConfigParameter instance:

 ```
 name=[|parameter1=value1|parameter2=value2|parameter3=value3]